-I briefly talked about setting boundaries in the third part of my series on healing.
+I briefly talked about setting healthy boundaries in the third part of my series on healing.

 Today, imagine you have your favorite dessert and TV show in front of you…get ready to dig in.

-Setting boundaries for the relationship with your ex-spouse
+Setting healthy boundaries for the relationship with your ex-spouse can seem weird at first.

 Boundaries.
-Strange, that I’m using this word to describe the relationship with the one that vowed to “love and to protect you, from this day forward”.
-It doesn’t quite correlate for many divorced women that’s why it’s so hard to implement.
+Such a strange word to use in describing the relationship with the one that vowed to “love and to protect you, from this day forward”.
+It doesn’t quite correlate for many divorced women that’s why establishing healthy emotional boundaries with an ex is so difficult to implement.

-Not only is it possible, setting boundaries with your ex is imperative if you ever plan to become independent and whole after divorce.
+Setting healthy boundaries with your ex is imperative if you want to become independent and whole after divorce.

 - Is there anything you would change if you got remarried?